Throwaway Analysis Tool

 Use a Contextual Playground to prototype a visualization or to explore the result of a quick query.

+The focus should be on finding an answer.
+Reusability should only later become a concern.
+Some tools can indeed become reusable as a Custom View, Custom Search, or Custom Action, but that should not be the driving force.
 When you start with reusability in mind, you tend to favor generic tools.
 However, assessment benefits from contextual tools.
 Focusing on the context first speeds up the overall effort.
 To make this economically feasible, the cost of the tool should be amortized on the first use.
 You can make this possible through a Moldable Tool.

 A throwaway analysis tool should be cheap to implement.
 For example, below we see an ad hoc query to find Lepiter Project Diary pages that match the string “Ludo” and also contain Example Object snippets, to illustrate the use of example objects in documentation.